luisza/onetooneForm/README.rst

 * If I use RelToParentFrom in onetooneForm/forms.py works ok, but I wanted something like in onetooneForm/forms_wanted.py
 * No way to sort fields
+* How can I use formfield_callback? it's necesary